 Fibroids can cause a range of complications, including:

-- Anaemia – excessive menstrual blood loss can cause anaemia, where the body is not able to carry enough oxygen in the blood.
-Symptoms of anaemia include breathlessness, fatigue and paleness.
+- anaemia (or iron deficiency or low iron stores) – excessive menstrual blood loss can cause anaemia, where the body is not able to carry enough oxygen in the blood.
+Symptoms of anaemia include breathlessness, fatigue, paleness and reduced exercise intolerance

 Treatment depends on the size, number and location of the fibroids, but can include:

-- MRI and ultrasound – the MRI machine locates and monitors the fibroids, and ultrasound is used to heat up and destroy the fibroid tissue.
-The procedure is performed without anaesthetic, but medication is given to help with relaxation.
+- MRI-directed ultrasound – the MRI machine locates and monitors the fibroids, and ultrasound is used to heat up and destroy the fibroid tissue.
+The procedure is performed without anaesthetic, but medication is given to help with relaxation

-- Hysteroscopy – the fibroids are removed through the cervix using a hysteroscope (a thin tube with a light on the end, which is inserted into the vagina to examine the cervix and inside the uterus).
+- hysteroscopy – the fibroids are removed through the cervix using a hysteroscope (a thin telescope) with a cutting loop

-- Laparoscopy – or ‘keyhole surgery’.
-A thin tube is inserted through the abdomen to remove the fibroids.
+- laparoscopy – or ‘keyhole surgery’.
+A thin telescope is inserted through the abdomen, and other instruments are used to remove the fibroid from the abdomen in small pieces

 Where to get help